Basic Concept

 System Concept

-TRACE32 is not an expansion of an existing 8 bit development system, but a completely newly developed system for CPUs up to 64 bit wide and takes into account the special needs of such systems including multitasking, multiprocessing and high- level language support.
+TRACE32 supports up to 64 bit wide CPUs and takes into account the special needs of such systems including multitasking, multiprocessing and many other advanced requirements.

 All TRACE32 instruments are constructed using mostly surface mount CMOS components on multilayer pcbs for maximum integration density, low power consumption and the highest possible reliability.